14Jul2026

 If you deal with someone very sensitive, who is hurt by the smallest thing, be careful with your words, and avoid any behavior that might offend their feelings.
 If you deal with someone meticulous in judgment, be precise with him.
 But with a cheerful, broad-minded person, be open and speak comfortably and frankly, as long as he is not disturbed by it.

 Also, know each person’s circumstances and needs, and deal with them accordingly.
+And to win people and comfort them, be cheerful, smiling, and kind.

 People love the cheerful person and feel at ease with him.
 Even when a person’s photo is taken, they are told to smile—because in smiling, they look pleasant.
 But the gloomy person, as the saying goes, has a face that “kills the yeast in the house”!

 Scripture says, “Be kind to one another, tenderhearted, forgiving one another…” (Ephesians 4:32).
 Kindness is one of the fruits of the Spirit (Galatians 5:23), and it goes hand in hand with meekness.
-The Lord Jesus says, “Learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.”
-(Matthew 11:29)
+The Lord Jesus says, “Learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls” (Matthew 11:29)

 Therefore, to comfort and win people, be humble, not proud.